Architectus acknowledges Aboriginal and Torres Strait Islander Peoples as Traditional Custodians of the lands on which we live and work.

 elizabeth.seuseu@architectus.com.au

-Elizabeth Seuseu has over 18 years of experience working in design practices in Australia, New Zealand and the United Kingdom.
+Liz has two decades of experience working in design practices in Australia, New Zealand and the United Kingdom.

-Her expertise ranges from high-end residential projects, social housing, mixed-use commercial developments and interior fit-outs.
-She has been highly involved in all aspects of these projects and has extensive experience with detailed coordination, project leadership and delivery.
+Her expertise includes social housing, build-to-rent and high-end residential projects, mixed-use commercial developments and interior fit-outs.
+Highly involved in all aspects of her projects, she has extensive experience with design and project leadership, detailed coordination and delivery.

-Elizabeth spent seven years working in London on residential projects in some of London’s most upmarket precincts.
-She joined the Architectus Melbourne studio after working at New Zealand Architectus in the Auckland studio.
-In Auckland, she led the delivery of the first residential development within the city’s Wynyard Quarter – the award-winning Wynyard Central East 2.
+Liz spent seven years working in London on residential projects in some of London’s most upmarket precincts.
+She joined the Architectus Melbourne studio after working at Architectus Aotearoa in Auckland.
+While there, she led the delivery of the first residential development within the city’s Wynyard Quarter – the award-winning Wynyard Central East 2.
+In recent years, she has played a key role in bringing valuable new work into the practice, including 600 Collins Street, Collins Wharf 5 & 6 and Elgin Towers, one of Homes Victoria’s key public housing projects as part of its high-rise redevelopment program.

-Elizabeth’s process includes thoroughly researching the contextual opportunities and constraints of each project and engaging with clients, stakeholders and users in order to deeply understand their requirements.
-Her work is underpinned by a keen attention-to-detail and a collaborative approach to teamwork.
+Liz’s process includes thoroughly researching the contextual opportunities and constraints of each project and engaging with clients, stakeholders and users to deeply understand their requirements.
+Her work is underpinned by a keen attention-to-detail and a collaborative ethos.

-Active within the creative arts and architectural community, Elizabeth regularly attends design crits, professional association activities, and has taught design at The University of Auckland.
+Active within the creative arts and architectural community, Liz regularly attends design critiques and professional association activities, and she has taught design at The University of Auckland.